political-analysis/political-analysis-the-blog/political-analysis-the-blog.md

 If I think an article submission is a good candidate for publication on the blog, given some revisions, I will have you agree to license the material under the [Apache License version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 I will fork it into the political-analysis organization.
 We will edit it.
 Then, whenever I feel it's time, I will publish it on this blog, assuming it reaches a state I find satisfactory.

 Posts won't be edited or deleted after they are published on this blog.
 They are carved in stone once published on this blog.
+However, we may publish new editions of posts from time to time; e.g. an important post might get a new edition after a couple years, based on edits that happened in the interim.

+This post is an exception to the general rule that posts won't be edited.
+This post will be edited in an append-only way to amend the blog constitution.
+Such amendments will also be announced on the Google group.

+Amendments to the blog constitution will be developed on the Google group and GitHub via the open source method.
+I will have the final say on whether such amendments are implemented.
+This can change if it needs to.